aljazsim/ionic-giphy-explorer/README.md

         3. iOS:
             1. prepare environment for building iOS apps see [here](https://ionicframework.com/docs/developing/ios)

+## Developing the application

+1. run `ionic serve` (runs the application as a web application, rebuilds on code changes)
+2. run `npx tailwindcss -i ./tailwind.config.css -o ./src/assets/tailwind.css -w` (generates CSS class reference; depending on which Tailwind CSS classes are being referenced in HTML files)
+3. update Anroid project with the code changes `ionic cap sync`
+4. deploy to Android device (see above)

 ## Libraries used

 Some of the libraries being used in Giphy Explorer